Queen Elizabeth II Repeatedly Slapped Her Nephew In Front Of Elton John, Singer’s Book Reveals

 Queen Elizabeth II apparently doesn’t take any sass from her family.

 A new book from singer Elton John reveals that the British monarch once slapped her nephew in the face repeatedly when he refused to look after his sister.
-The singer said the incident happened during a party where he was present, noting that Elizabeth wasn’t very happy when nephew Viscount Linley balked at watching over his sister, Lady Sarah Armstrong-Jones, when she fell ill and the queen asked him to leave the party to keep an eye on her.
+The singer said the incident happened during a party where he was present, noting that Elizabeth wasn’t very happy when her nephew, Viscount Linley, balked at watching over his sister, Lady Sarah Armstrong-Jones, when she fell ill and the queen asked him to leave the party to keep an eye on her.

-“When he [Linley] repeatedly tried to fob her off, the Queen lightly slapped him across the face, saying ‘Don’t’ – slap – ‘argue’ – slap – ‘with’ – slap – ‘me’ – slap – ‘I’ – slap – ‘am’ – slap – ‘THE QUEEN!’ ” he wrote, via Page Six.
+“When he [Linley] repeatedly tried to fob her off, the Queen lightly slapped him across the face, saying ‘Don’t’ – slap – ‘argue’ – slap – ‘with’ – slap – ‘me’ – slap – ‘I’ – slap – ‘am’ – slap – ‘THE QUEEN!'” he wrote, via Page Six.

 The approach apparently worked, as Linley followed her instructions and went to look after his sister.
 Though the incident as Elton described it may have sounded horrible, the singer said it seemed to be all in good fun.
 He went on to write that, after Elizabeth noticed Elton’s witness of the event, she winked at him and then walked away.